jddixon/xlU_go/ghpDoc/index.md

 ## Project Status

+A good beta.
 The code is stable and well-tested.